linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 # Comparing a Forward and Outright Purchase

-The S&R forward contract is a way to acquire the index by paying  $1020 after 6 months.
-An alternative way to acquire the index is to purchase it outright at time 0, paying$ 1000.
+The S&R forward contract is a way to acquire the index by paying  \$1020 after 6 months.
+An alternative way to acquire the index is to purchase it outright at time 0, paying\$ 1000.
 Is

 # FIGURE 3